coderjoris/StructureScannerSwift/README.md

 Now you should be able to build and run the project

+## Logging
+Setup unified logging.
+See [Apple WWDC video](https://developer.apple.com/videos/play/wwdc2016/721/) for more information.
+In the sample project, an `OSLog` extensions is provided with some predefined logging categories.

 ## Camera access
 Ask permission to use the camera in the `AppDelegate`.